 Over the last 30 years NORRAG has established itself as a leading multi-stakeholder network for international policies and cooperation in education and training (for more information on the history of NORRAG see PDF).
 Thanks to the continued and enhanced support by the Swiss Development Cooperation (SDC), NORRAG has entered a new phase in its development since 2013 and is in the process of substantially expanding its activities and international outreach.

-As of January 2014 NORRAG has more than 4,000 registered members (academia, NGOs, policy makers, consultants, private sector, foundations…) in more than 160 countries, 45% from the global South.
+As of September 2014 NORRAG has more than 4,r00 registered members (academia, NGOs, policy makers, consultants, private sector, foundations…) in about 170 countries, 45% from the global South.
 These members contribute to the production and dissemination of NORRAG’s knowledge products and take part, as well as non-members, in workshops and meetings organised in different parts of the world (more than 3200 participants from 2009 to 2012).

 - Events: NORRAG organises and convenes workshops, conferences, and policy seminars in relation to its objectives and thematic programmes; it also coorganises and participates in many events each year with other partners worldwide.
 NORRAG often serves as an a-typical convener, by bringing together people that normally do not meet, in order to provide novel and cross-fertilizing perspectives.
 NORRAG is increasingly involved in the set up and facilitating of major events and conferences in the global South.